Tachyus/coding-challenge/README.md

 # Tachyus UX/UI Coding Challenge
 The Tachyus UX/U Coding challenge, provides Tachyus with the ability to test your knowledge, skills and ability to take instruction when developing software.
 For this challenge you will need to demonstrate the following

-1. An ability to develop a single page application using react, typescript, and css.
+1. An ability to develop a single page application using [React](https://reactjs.org/).
 2. Visualize the information provided by the Completion and Production csv files.
-3. Provide the ability to search and sort the information associated with files
+3. Provide the ability to search information associated with files
 4. Provide functionality to update a record in the production file and demonstrate the change in the visualization